 - The waiting area has been removed and we ask that all clients arrive at their scheduled appointment time to minimize the amount of people on premises.

-- We have already reduced cash payments, and change will be offered only by account credit, or via electronic funds transfer upon request.
+- Cash payments are discouraged however still permitted, and change will be offered only by account credit, or via electronic funds transfer upon request.

 - All appointments will be made online only.